MobSF/docs/extras.md

 ## REST API

-MobSF provides REST APIs.
-You can access the latest API docs from within the app.
+MobSF offers REST APIs, and you can view the latest API documentation directly within the app at the `/api_docs` route.
 ***
 ## CI/CD